How Banks Conduct Transaction Fraud Investigations

-- What are Different Types of Fraud?
+- What Are the Different Types of Fraud?

 - What Happens When a Bank Gets a Fraud Claim?

-What are Different Types of Fraud?
+What Are the Different Types of Fraud?

 - Friendly fraud, also known as chargeback fraud or credit card dispute fraud, is when a cardholder disputes a transaction and receives a chargeback based on false claims.

 A dispute is when a cardholder asks their bank for a chargeback on a transaction, claiming that they either didn't authorize the transaction or didn't get what they paid for.
 Most legitimate disputes occur in cases of true fraud.

 If the customer didn't get what they paid for, they're required to contact the merchant before disputing the charge, which will usually result in the merchant providing a refund or some other remedy.
 In rare cases, the merchant may refuse to refund a purchase that was undelivered or defective, in which case the customer can file a dispute.

 In cases of true fraud, both a cardholder and the merchant can be considered victims.
 The cardholder was the one whose information was stolen and used illegally, while the merchant will be the one bearing the cost.
 In cases of friendly fraud, however, the customer is actually defrauding the merchant.